Photo by Mokokomo/Shutterstock

 Photo by glory_yabe/Shutterstock

-Wide rather than tall, Nabegataki Falls tumbles over jutting cliffs, allowing visitors to walk behind a curtain of water.
-While the short walk from the Nabegataki Falls Park entrance is paved in concrete and man made, the waterfall cave however is not, and visitors are welcome to step inside and explore.
-The only way to get to the falls is by car or taxi, and there is a spacious parking lot to accommodate traffic.
+Wide rather than tall, Nabegataki Falls cascades over rugged cliffs, inviting visitors to walk behind its shimmering curtain of water.
+The short walk from the Nabegataki Falls Park entrance is paved for convenience, but the enchanting waterfall cave is natural and open for exploration.
+Accessing the falls requires a car or taxi, but there’s a spacious parking lot ready to accommodate visitors.

 In Conclusion